arafatm/learn_wesbos_react_for_beginners_starter/readme.md

 return**
 - No real benefit afaik

-:thinking_face: Maybe not the best idea in case you need to conver the component to stateful component
+:warning: Maybe not the best idea in case you need to conver the component to stateful component

 ## Routing with React Router